New York, New York

 Learn more from How’s My Waterway

-See below for what you can do to improve New York’s water.
+See below for what you can do to improve your drinking water.

 - These are more expensive than pitchers to purchase, but can be more effective.